 In Ireland, to be bulling means to be angry – typically in a visible and maybe voluble way, and sometimes with comical connotations.1 I used to hear it now and then in my childhood and teens, but haven’t come across it much in recent years.
 Maybe raging has eaten into its niche.

-So I enjoyed this reminder in Declan Hughes’s crime novel All the Dead Voices (see my old bookmash):
+So I enjoyed this reminder in Declan Hughes’s crime novel All the Dead Voices (which featured in this old book spine poem):

 ‘And he was like, we need a new way to operate, we can’t keep taking our rivals out, we can’t keep doing things the old way.
 The Lamp Comerford way.
 Charlie said Lamp was bulling when he heard this, he felt he was being sidelined.’